Report: Iran Increased Stockpile of Nuclear Fuel

 - This is 32 times over the threshold set in 2015.

-Iran is the only non-nuclear state to enrich uranium to 60 percent, according to the iaea.
+Iran is the only nonnuclear state to enrich uranium to 60 percent, according to the iaea.
 To produce a nuclear weapon, uranium must be 90 percent enriched.
-But the final phase of enrichment, from 60 to 90 percent, is far easier to accomplish than the earlier phases, so the Iranians could be very close to having viable material for a nuclear weapon.
+The final phase of enrichment, from 60 to 90 percent, is far easier to accomplish than the earlier phases, so Iran could be very close to having viable material for a nuclear weapon.

-Since iaea Director General Rafael Grossi paid a visit to Tehran last week, Iran has apparently halted its production of 60 percent enriched uranium.
+Since iaea Director General Rafael Grossi visited Tehran last week, Iran has apparently halted its production of 60 percent enriched uranium.
 But this does not comfort nations who fear they could find themselves in the cross hairs of an Iranian nuclear weapon.

 Europe worried: A draft European resolution censuring Iran, backed by the United States, was taken to the iaea on Wednesday.

 Iranian Foreign Minister Abbas Araghchi warned the French foreign minister that the resolution could turn the “cooperative atmosphere” into a “confrontational one.”
-To Grossi, he said, Iran would make a “proportionate” response to the final resolution.
+He told Grossi that Iran would make a “proportionate” response to the final resolution.

 On Monday, other European nations sanctioned Iran’s exports of missiles and drones to Russia.

-Learn more: Read “Why the Trumpet Watches Iran’s Pursuit of Nuclear Weapons.”
+Learn more: Read our Trends article “Why the Trumpet Watches Iran’s Pursuit of Nuclear Weapons.”